Julius Axelrod Award

 Dr. Neubig is President-elect of ASPET and has been active in the International Union of Basic and Clinical Pharmacology.
 He is co-founder of the Great Lakes GPCR Retreat, an annual meeting that has gained international stature and is now considered one of the field’s most informative and intense conferences focusing on GPCR signaling.
 He has also made significant contributions to education and mentorship.
 He has contributed to graduate and medical school curriculum and serves as course director or co-director of several courses.
 He has served as thesis advisor for over 60 graduate students.

-Dr. Neubig will be presented the Pharmacia-ASPET Award on Saturday, April 20 at the Business Meeting/Awards Ceremony of the Annual Meeting of the American Society for Pharmacology and Experimental Therapeutics/Experimental Biology (EB) 2013 Meeting in Boston, MA.
-The ASPET Business Meeting/Awards Ceremony will take place at the Boston Convention Center, Room 107AB from 6:00 – 7:30 p.m. immediately followed by the Opening Reception.
+Dr. Neubig was presented the Pharmacia-ASPET Award on Saturday, April 20 at the Business Meeting/Awards Ceremony of the Annual Meeting of the American Society for Pharmacology and Experimental Therapeutics/Experimental Biology (EB) 2013 Meeting in Boston, MA.
+The ASPET Business Meeting/Awards Ceremony took place at the Boston Convention Center, Room 107AB from 6:00 – 7:30 p.m. immediately followed by the Opening Reception.

 Pancras C. Wong, Ph.D.